 Every year since 2013, The Hope and Stanley Adelstein Free Speech Essay Contest challenges high school students to examine the role of free speech in the 21st century.
 The essay contest was established by Hope and Stanley as part of the City Club’s Centennial celebration.
 The Adelsteins were longtime City Club members, philanthropists, and environmental activists.
 Stanley joined the City Club in 1941 and remained an active member until his death in 2014.
 Hope’s hallmark was civic involvement, and she was active in the Cleveland community until her death in 2016.

-All high school students in Northeastern Ohio are eligible to apply for scholarship prizes.
+All high school students in Northeast Ohio are eligible to apply for scholarship prizes.
 Essays should pull from personal experience, current events, history, politics, art, anything really so long as they are backed up with evidence.
 Essays will be judged on their clarity, content, originality, and significance.

 We create conversations of consequence to help democracy thrive.
 Here's who is speaking next at the City Club.
 Be challenged.
 Learn something new.
 Join us.